tunimba/fast.github.io-privacypolicy/README.md

-<h1>Privacy Policy – MuslimCal: Ramadan & Halal Tracker</h1>
+<h1>Privacy Policy – MuslimCal: Muslim Calorie Fasting Tracker</h1>

-<p>Last Updated: [2026/02/13]</p>
+<p>Last Updated: 2026/02/21</p>

 <h2>1.
-Acceptance of Terms</h2>

-<p>MuslimCal is committed to protecting your privacy.
-This Privacy Policy applies to MuslimCal and all its versions (“we”, “us”, or “our”) and forms part of our Terms of Use.
-By accessing or using the Application, you acknowledge and fully understand this Privacy Policy and freely consent to the practices described herein.</p>
+Overview</h2>

+<p>MuslimCal (“we”, “us”, or “our”) is committed to protecting your privacy.
+This Privacy Policy explains what information we collect, how we use it, and how we protect it when you use the MuslimCal mobile application (the “Application”).</p>

+<p>By using the Application, you agree to the collection and use of information in accordance with this Privacy Policy.</p>

 <h2>2.
 Information We Collect</h2>

-<p>We may collect the following information when you use the Application:</p>
+<p>We collect only the information necessary to operate and improve the Application.
+The types of data we may collect include:</p>

 <ul>
+    <li><strong>Photos or Videos:</strong> Food images voluntarily uploaded by you for AI-based food and nutrition analysis.</li>
-    <li>Subscription and payment information (processed securely via the Apple App Store);</li>
+    <li><strong>Purchase Information:</strong> Subscription and purchase history processed securely via the Apple App Store and managed through RevenueCat.</li>
-    <li>Device and usage data (device model, operating system, IP address, usage statistics);</li>
-    <li>Fasting progress data, water intake logs, and calorie tracking entries entered by the user;</li>
-    <li>Uploaded food photos used for halal verification or AI-powered food analysis (temporarily processed);</li>
-    <li>Support messages or feedback you voluntarily send to us.</li>
+    <li><strong>Device Information:</strong> Device identifiers (such as app instance ID), device model, operating system version, and general technical information.</li>
+    <li><strong>Usage Data:</strong> Interaction data such as feature usage, screen views, and in-app events.</li>
+    <li><strong>Crash and Diagnostic Data:</strong> Crash reports and performance logs used to maintain app stability.</li>
+    <li><strong>User-Entered Data:</strong> Fasting logs, calorie entries, hydration tracking, weight entries, and similar information entered directly by you.</li>
 </ul>

+<p>We do <strong>not</strong> collect names, email addresses, account credentials, or personally identifying profile information.</p>

 <h2>3.
 How We Use Your Information</h2>

-<p>We use your information to:</p>
+<p>We use collected information solely to:</p>

 <ul>
-    <li>Provide and improve fasting tracking, hydration tracking, and calorie monitoring features;</li>
+    <li>Provide fasting tracking, calorie tracking, hydration tracking, and nutrition analysis features;</li>
-    <li>Perform halal verification assistance and food analysis functions;</li>
-    <li>Process uploaded images securely and generate analysis results;</li>
+    <li>Process uploaded food images and generate analysis results;</li>
-    <li>Manage subscriptions and payments;</li>
+    <li>Manage subscriptions and verify premium access;</li>
+    <li>Monitor performance and improve application stability;</li>
-    <li>Analyze performance and usage to improve app functionality;</li>
+    <li>Analyze anonymized usage trends to enhance user experience.</li>
-    <li>Communicate important updates and respond to support requests.</li>
 </ul>

+<p>All collected data is used for <strong>app functionality, analytics, and service improvement</strong>.
+Data is not used for advertising or sold to third parties.</p>

 <h2>4.
-Image & Food Data Processing</h2>
+Image Processing & AI Services</h2>

 <ul>
+    <li>Food photos are uploaded only when you actively use the food scanner feature.</li>
-    <li>Uploaded food photos are temporarily processed on secure servers solely to perform halal verification or food analysis.</li>
+    <li>Images are temporarily processed via secure AI infrastructure to generate nutrition analysis.</li>
-    <li>All uploaded photos are automatically deleted within 24 hours.</li>
+    <li>Uploaded images are automatically deleted within 24 hours.</li>
-    <li>We do not sell, reuse, or share your uploaded images.</li>
-    <li>Photos are never used to train AI models.</li>
+    <li>Images are not used to train AI models.</li>
-    <li>No biometric identification, facial recognition, or personal profiling is performed.</li>
+    <li>No facial recognition, biometric identification, or personal profiling is performed.</li>
-    <li>Images are used exclusively to analyze food items, ingredients, and related nutritional insights.</li>
 </ul>

-<h2>4A.
-Religious & Health Data Clarification</h2>

-<ul>
-    <li>Fasting logs, water intake entries, and calorie data are stored only to provide tracking functionality.</li>
-    <li>The Application does not collect sensitive religious profiling data beyond user-entered fasting progress.</li>
-    <li>We do not infer personal beliefs, sectarian affiliation, or religious identity.</li>
-    <li>The Application does not generate or store any biometric identifiers.</li>
-</ul>

 <h2>5.
+Data Not Linked to Your Identity</h2>

+<p>The Application does not create user accounts and does not link collected data to your real-world identity.</p>

+<p>Device identifiers and usage data are processed in a way that is not associated with your name, email address, or personal identity.</p>

+<h2>6.
 Third-Party Services</h2>

-<p>We may use trusted third-party services to operate and improve the Application:</p>
+<p>We use trusted third-party providers to operate the Application:</p>

 <ul>
-    <li>Apple App Store – payment processing;</li>
-    <li>Firebase – performance monitoring, analytics, and crash reporting;</li>
+    <li><strong>Apple App Store:</strong> Payment processing and subscription transactions.</li>
-    <li>RevenueCat – subscription and purchase management;</li>
+    <li><strong>RevenueCat:</strong> Subscription validation and purchase management.</li>
-    <li>OpenAI API – AI processing services for halal verification or food analysis.</li>
+    <li><strong>Firebase (Google):</strong> Analytics, crash reporting, and remote configuration.</li>
+    <li><strong>AI Processing Providers (via AIProxy):</strong> Food image analysis services.</li>
 </ul>

-<p>These providers are permitted to use your information only as necessary to perform services on our behalf and are contractually obligated to protect your data.</p>
+<p>These providers process data only as necessary to provide their services and are subject to their own privacy and security obligations.</p>

-<h2>6.
+<h2>7.
 Data Retention</h2>

+<ul>
+    <li>User-entered fasting, calorie, hydration, and weight data is stored locally on your device unless otherwise synchronized.</li>
+    <li>Diagnostic and analytics data is retained according to Firebase and platform retention policies.</li>
-<p>User-entered tracking data (fasting, water, calorie logs) may be stored locally on your device or securely in cloud infrastructure to enable account continuity.
-Uploaded images are automatically deleted within 24 hours.</p>
+    <li>Uploaded food images are automatically deleted within 24 hours.</li>

-<h2>7.
+</ul>

+<h2>8.
 Data Security</h2>

-<p>We implement appropriate technical and organizational measures to protect your data.
-While no system can guarantee absolute security, we continuously work to safeguard your information against unauthorized access, alteration, disclosure, or destruction.</p>
+<p>We implement reasonable technical and organizational measures to protect your information.
+While no method of transmission over the Internet is 100% secure, we strive to use commercially acceptable means to safeguard your data.</p>

+<h2>9.
+Children's Privacy</h2>

+<p>The Application is not intended for children under the minimum digital consent age in their jurisdiction.
+We do not knowingly collect personally identifiable information from children.</p>

-<h2>8.
-Changes to This Policy</h2>
+<h2>10.
+Changes to This Privacy Policy</h2>

 <p>We may update this Privacy Policy periodically.
-The updated version will be posted here with a revised “Last Updated” date.
-Continued use of the Application constitutes acceptance of any updated terms.</p>
+Any changes will be posted on this page with a revised “Last Updated” date.
+Continued use of the Application after changes constitutes acceptance of the updated policy.</p>

-<h2>9.
-Contact Us</h2>
+<h2>11.
+Contact</h2>

-<p>If you have any questions or concerns about this Privacy Policy, you can contact us at:</p>
+<p>If you have questions about this Privacy Policy, please contact:</p>

-<p>Email: your@email.com</p>
+<p>Email: app.muslimcal@gmail.com</p>